streetturtle/streetturtle.github.io/_posts/2018-01-27-hide-systray-in-awesome.md

 ![systray screenshot]({{ "/images/2018/systray.png" | relative_url }})

 On the other hand not showing it at all will make interaction with some apps pretty difficult.
-So having a keyboard shortcut which toggles its visibility sounds like a good solution for above mentioned problems.
+So having a keyboard shortcut which toggles its visibility sounds like a good solution for the problems mentioned above.

 To do it create a systray widget inside `awful.screen.connect_for_each_screen` function: